 Once you’ve got fresher data, the uncomfortable question shows up fast.
 Are your SAM tools effectively driving outcomes, or are they primarily gathering data that may lead to future discussions?

-If your SAM tool’s main output is a prettier inventory, you didn’t buy a program.
-You bought a database.
+That is why your asset management system needs to drive decisions, not just collect records.
 Ron Brill’s point in the Anglepoint “IT Asset Management 2025 priorities” conversation is that ITAM leaders have to stop measuring effort and start measuring outcomes that the business actually feels.
 Otherwise, the tools look “busy” while costs and risk keep climbing.

 Now, speaking as Ron for a minute, here’s the filter I use.